A Discussion with Tom Jones, Ambassador-at-Large and Senior Leadership Team member, Habitat for Humanity International

 October 12, 2011

 Background: Tom Jones worked with the Berkley Center soon after it began, with a joint December 2006 dorum on faith and housing.
 He also participated in the first Luce-supported conference and his earlier interview was in preparation for that meeting.
-This discussion with Katherine Marshall and Michael Bodakowski in Washington on October 12, 2011 reflected on both Habitat for Humanity’s experience in its intended expansion to interfaith work and the follow-up to the Berkley Center Forum.
+This discussion with Katherine Marshall and Michael Bodakowski in Washington on October 12, 2011 reflected on both Habitat for Humanity’s experience in its intended expansion to interfaith work and the follow-up to Berkley Center reflection on its five-year research and policy work on development and religion.
 He concludes that the event launched a train of events whose impact has been significant, much of it taking forms that were not anticipated.

 What have been some highlights of your work with Habitat since our last conversation in 2008?
 From your perspective, what was the follow-up to the Forum on housing that we organized in December, 2006?